 the level of necessity reﬂected by the nature of the product

-Because of the wide range of products that most consumers purchase, it is almost not possible to be inﬂuenced by the same reference group for every product or service that one consumes.
+Because of the variety of products that most consumers purchase, it is almost impossible to be inﬂuenced by the same reference group for every product or service that one consumes.
 For example, a consumer may rely on different reference groups for information concerning travel, clothing, food, career, electronic gadgets, and buying a vehicle.

 How Do Communications Take Place Within a Group?

-Unlike internal inﬂuences where a consumer searches through their own memories and knowledge, external inﬂuences occur via verbal and non-verbal communication: verbal communication within a group involves word-of-mouth (WOM) where consumers seek and receive information from others while non-verbal communication in a group includes observation of others.
-An example of non-verbal communication is when con- sumers use the length of a queue as a signal of a desirable product such as movies, eateries, and retail stores.
+Unlike internal inﬂuences where a consumer searches through their memories and knowledge, external inﬂuences occur via verbal and non-verbal communication: verbal communication within a group involves word-of-mouth where consumers seek and receive information from others while non-verbal communication in a group includes observation of others.
+An example of non-verbal communication is a consumer interpreting the length of a queue as a signal of a desirable product such as movies, eateries, and retail stores.
 Sometimes consumers use past sales volume as a signal of the quality of a product.
-An example of this is the sales volume of a new movie after its release in a theater: moviegoers often view a high sales revenue for the ﬁrst weekend release as an indicator of a blockbuster movie that is worthy of watching.
+An example of this is the sales volume of a new movie after its release in a theater: moviegoers often view high sales revenue for the ﬁrst weekend release as an indicator of a blockbuster movie that is worthy of watching.

 Another phenomenon we often observe in the adoption of fashion items and other consumer products is the social contagion or bandwagon effect.
 Social contagion is deﬁned as “the spread of affect or behavior from one crowd participant to another; one person serves as the stimulus for the imitative actions of another” (Lindzey & Arons- son, 1985).
-The spread and consumption of mass media means that the size of the crowd is not limited to people that we encounter face-to-face.
+The spread and consumption of mass media mean that the size of the crowd is not limited to people that we encounter face-to-face.
 Consumer researchers investigating the contagion effect have suggested that consumer behavior regarding the adoption of certain products follows the same pattern as an inﬂuenza epidemic.
 Pokémon Go released in 2016 is an excellent example of a consumer product that grew rapidly because of the contagion effect.

 In verbal communications, consumers use word-of-mouth (WOM) to seek and receive information/advice before, during, and after their purchases.
 In the classic two-step ﬂow communication theory, one person receives information from mass media or other sources and then passes it on to others.
-The ﬁrst group of people who do this are labeled opinion leaders: individuals who actively ﬁlter, interpret, or provide product and brand-relevant information to their family, friends, and colleagues.
-Another group of inﬂuencers are “market mavens” who have general knowledge about many kinds of products available in the consumer marketplace.
+The ﬁrst group of people who do this is labeled opinion leaders: individuals who actively ﬁlter, interpret, or provide product and brand-relevant information to their family, friends, and colleagues.
+Another group of inﬂuencers is “market mavens” who have general knowledge about many kinds of products available in the consumer marketplace.

 Diffusion of Innovation

-Two-step ﬂow communications theory forms the basis of the theory of innovation dif- fusion.
-Innovation, deﬁned as an idea, practice, or product perceived to be new by the relevant individual or group, can be classiﬁed in three categories: 1) continuous innova- tion, 2) dynamically continuous innovation, and 3) discontinuous innovation.
-Continu- ous innovation involves minor changes in behavior that are unimportant to the con- sumer.
-Dynamically continuous innovation requires a moderate change in an important behavior or a major change in a behavior of low or moderate importance to the indi- vidual.
+Two-step ﬂow communications theory forms the basis of the theory of innovation diffusion.
+Innovation, deﬁned as an idea, practice, or product perceived to be new by the relevant individual or group, can be classiﬁed into three categories: 1) continuous innovation, 2) dynamically continuous innovation, and 3) discontinuous innovation.
+Continuous innovation involves minor changes in behavior that are unimportant to the consumer.
+Dynamically continuous innovation requires a moderate change in an important behavior or a major change in a behavior of low or moderate importance to the individual.
 Discontinuous innovation requires major changes in a behavior of signiﬁcant importance to the individual or group.

 Social contagion Social contagion is deﬁned as “the spread of affect or behavior from one crowd participant to another; one person serves as the stimu- lus for the imitative actions of another.”